-A Morton's neuroma is a mass that normally occurs between the third and fourth toes at the ball of the foot.
+A Morton's neuroma is a mass that normally occurs between the third and fourth toes at the ball of the foot, as explained by the American Academy of Orthopaedic Surgeons.
 The tissue in this area creates pressure on the nerves, which can be extremely painful.

 Stretching the connective tissue in the foot can decrease the stress placed on your neuroma.
 All stretches should be held for at least 10 seconds to provide the most benefit.